SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

     do_connect: Connection to 192.168.1.2 failed (Error NT_STATUS_CONNECTION_REFUSED)
     Unable to connect with SMB1 -- no workgroup available

-What's the matter: occurs error during linking!
+What's the matter: protocol negotiation failed.

 Fixed.